sábado, 19 de marzo de 2022

 For the maintenance phase of lymphedema management, compression is the most important intervention.
 Compression garments are easy to use and achieve significant improvements in most patients without causing much discomfort.
 The beneficial value of applying compression stockings in the treatment of venous and lymphatic disease is supported by recommendations rated as Grade 1 evidence.
 The daily use of standard bandages is not practical, for they tend to loosen and slip off when undertaking work that requires continuous physical activity, and likewise, soiled bandages can also be an important source of infection.
 Read more information on what is the best treatment for the Elephantiasis Stage HERE.

-Regarding Pediatric lymphedema, it is essential that children diagnosed with lymphatic dysfunction due to filariasis (Lymphatic Filariasis), which is also lymphedema, receive early preventive compression treatment with the first signs, to minimize fluid build-up and prevent later life severe clinical complications, disfigurement, and disability.
+Regarding Pediatric lymphedema, it is essential that children diagnosed with lymphatic dysfunction due to filariasis (Lymphatic Filariasis), which is also lymphedema, receive early lymphatic therapy and compression garments with the first signs, to minimize fluid build-up and prevent later life severe clinical complications, disfigurement, and disability.
 Recent tests have revealed that LF is first acquired in childhood, often with as many as one-third of children infected before age 5.
 Prevention and controlling early warning signs and symptoms are important since there is no cure.

 Lymphedema is a progressive disease, and early diagnosis and treatment are paramount.
 Therefore, it is critical to diagnose and treat both mild and early onset cases to halt the progression of this lifelong and often debilitating condition.
 During World Elephantiasis Day, we seek to increase public understanding of Lymphatic Vascular Diseases and tackle the social stigma and undertreatment attached to this treatable disease.